raceintospace/raceintospace/doc/manual/manual.md

 ![image alt text](image_26.png)

 The Satellite building shows information on several programs, mainly unmanned.
 For lack of a better place to put it, RIS has shoehorned in an indicator of your highest currently achieved Duration level in the top left.
-Just below that is information on your docking attempts to date, both manned and unmanned, with number of Attempts meaning how many times the probe has been rolled against, similar to the figure in L.M.
-Program.
+Just below that is information on your docking attempts to date, both manned and unmanned, with number of Attempts meaning how many times the DM has been rolled against, similar to the figure in the L.M.
+Program building.
 Next is information on your Orbital Satellite missions.
-The third column shows your lunar flyby data, but also offers buttons that let you scroll through the various planetary flybys.
+The third column shows your lunar flyby data, and offers buttons that let you scroll through the various planetary flybys.
 Finally, the right column shows information on your lunar probe landings, if any.

 ![image alt text](image_27.png)